ohmycloud/website/rst/manual.rst

 ``expr`` was an alias for ``untyped``, but they are removed.

-Passing a code block to a template
+向模板传代码块
 ----------------------------------

 You can pass a block of statements as the last argument to a template following the special ``:`` syntax:

 .. code-block:: nim
     :test: "nim c $1"